SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 each photo can download independently, or even at the same time.

-To call an asynchronous function and let it run it parallel with code around it, write ``async`` in front of ``let`` when you define a constant, and then write ``await`` before the first time you use the constant.
+To call an asynchronous function and let it run in parallel with code around it, write ``async`` in front of ``let`` when you define a constant, and then write ``await`` before the first time you use the constant.